|

 the donkeys a safe home.

-with these passive animals for years to come.
-A close-knit family of 90 donkeys shares the
+passive animals for years to come.
+A close-knit family of 90 donkeys shares

 pet many of the animals from the enclosed patio.
 In the early morning hours, visiting